hashicorp/terraform-provider-kubernetes/website/docs/r/cluster_role_binding.html.markdown

 * `name` - (Required) The name of this ClusterRole to bind Subjects to.
 * `kind` - (Required) The type of binding to use.
 This value must be and defaults to `ClusterRole`
-* `api_group` - (Optional) The API group to drive authorization decisions.
+* `api_group` - (Required) The API group to drive authorization decisions.
 This value must be and defaults to `rbac.authorization.k8s.io`

 ### `subject`